cap-miwg/snipeit-docker/README.md

     sudo apt-get install docker-ce docker-ce-cli containerd.io

 ### Clone GitHub Repository
-This will copy the docker compose file to the server.
-Assuming the server was created in the Azure cloud, it will come with the git package.
+This will copy the docker compose file and template .env file to the server.
+Assuming the server was created in the Azure cloud, git will come pre-installed.
 If you choose to use another server, make sure you install the git package prior to this.

     git clone https://github.com/cap-miwg/snipeit-docker.git

+### Configure Environment File
+The .env file is a text file that contains required variables the containers will utilize when started.
+Edit this file to your needs.
+More info [here.](https://snipe-it.readme.io/docs/docker)